taresh18/delayed-streams-modeling/README.md

-# delayed-streams-modeling
+# Delayed Streams Modeling

+This repo contains instructions and examples of how to run Kyutai Speech-To-Text models.
-Delayed Streams Modeling (DSM) is a flexible formulation for streaming, multimodal sequence-to-sequence learning.
+These models are powered by delayed streams modeling (DSM), a flexible formulation for streaming, multimodal sequence-to-sequence learning.
+Text-to-speech models based on DSM coming soon!

-## Speech-to-text
+## Kyutai Speech-To-Text

-DSM can be used to build streaming speech-to-text models.
-We provide two such models with a different delay between the audio input and the text output.
+**More details can be found on the [project page](https://kyutai.org/next/stt).**

+Kyutai STT models are optimized for real-time usage, can be batched for efficiency, and return word level timestamps.
+We provide two models:
-- An English and French model with ~1b parameters using a 0.5 second delay, `kyutai/stt-1b-en_fr`.
+- `kyutai/stt-1b-en_fr`, an English and French model with ~1B parameters, a 0.5 second delay, and a [semantic VAD](https://kyutai.org/next/stt#semantic-vad).
-- An English only model with ~2.6b parameters using a 2.5 second delay, `kyutai/stt-2.6b-en`.
+- `kyutai/stt-2.6b-en`, an English-only model with ~2.6B parameters and a 2.5 second delay.

 These speech-to-text models have several advantages:
+- Streaming inference: the models can process audio in chunks, which allows for real-time transcription, and is great for interactive applications.
 - Easy batching for maximum efficiency: a H100 can process 400 streams in real-time.
-- Streaming inference: the models can process audio in chunks, which allows for real-time transcription, and is great for interactive applications.
-- Return word-level timestamps.
+- They return word-level timestamps.
-- Some models have a semantic Voice Activity Detection (VAD) component that can be used to detect when the user is speaking.
+- The 1B model has a semantic Voice Activity Detection (VAD) component that can be used to detect when the user is speaking.
 This is especially useful for building voice agents.

-More details can be found on the [project page](https://kyutai.org/next/stt).

 You can retrieve the sample files used in the following snippets via:
 ```bash